iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 This means writing a description of which data, ML artifacts, etc. should be in the environment at a given time.
 DVC can restore the <abbr>workspace</abbr>
 files and directories (from a separate data storage) to match that description.

-## Why do it with DVC
+Some benefits of this approach:

 - Track all the things (source code, data, ML models) as they change.
-- Collaborate using a unified toolset that is accessible to everyone (data scientists, engineers, managers, etc.).
+- Collaborate using a unified toolset, accessible to everyone (data scientists, engineers, managers, etc.).
-- Reproducibility and trustworthiness: identify exact inputs of past research, enable anyone to understand and verify results.
+- Identify exact research input, enabling anyone to understand and verify the results later (reproducibility).
-- Enforce data lifecycle policies: all project changes have to go through the repository history.
-Security audits are also made possible by an immutable history of changes in data and models.
+- All project changes go through the immutable history of a repository, allowing for enforcement of lifecycle policies (data security).
 - DVC separates code from data automatically.
-This makes the project easier to maintain (low coupling, high cohesion) and improves data persistence.
+This makes the project easier to maintain and improves data persistence (low coupling, high cohesion).
-- Simple interface: work with simple terminal [commands](/doc/command-reference) similar to `git`.
 - Treating _data as code_ also allows for other advanced features, see [Get Started](/doc/start) for a primer.

-In summary, data science and machine learning are iterative processes where the lifecycles of data, code, and ML models occur independently.
-DVC helps manage them effectively.

-## How it looks & feels
+Let's go over how it looks & feels!

 DVC replaces large data files and directories in the <abbr>workspace</abbr> with tiny, human-readable _metafiles_ that can be versioned using Git.